IndoNLP/indonlp.github.io/collaborators.md

   caption: "Photo credit: [**Pixabay**](https://pixabay.com/photos/bali-nature-mountain-pond-volcano-1674192/)"
 ---

-IndoNLP is a global effort to work on open-source projects for building new public corpora, benchmarks, and models.
-The contributors are individuals coming from different worlds in academia and industry.
+IndoNLP is an independent global effort to work on open-source projects for building new public corpora, benchmarks, and models.
+The contributors are individuals and volunteers coming from different worlds in academia and industry.

 We would thank the initial contributors for making this initiative possible (names sorted alphabetically):
+- Ade Rohmadhony (Telkom University)
 - Alham Fikri Aji (Amazon)
-- Ade Rohmadhony (Telkom University)
 - Fajri Koto (University of Melbourne)
 - Genta Indra Winata (Bloomberg)
 - Kemal Kurniawan (University of Melbourne)